M.S. in Aerospace Engineering

 Requirements

 The program of study depends upon the student’s interests and background.
 The M.S. in Aerospace Engineering program requires completion of a minimum of 27 units, with at least 18 units at the 500 level, and a 3.0 GPA overall.
-A minimum of 15 units must be AME 500-level courses including AME 525.
+A minimum of 15 units must be AME 500-level courses including the applied mathematics course.
 See details below.

-• 4 units of AME 525 Engineering Analysis
+• AME 525 Linear Algebra in Engineering Science

 • 11 units 500-level courses in the AME department